Skip to main content

 • Patients with unmanageable claustrophobia

-Differences in optimal clinical management30 days
+Differences in optimal clinical management

 Differences in theoretical optimal clinical management based on a review of clinical, histopathological, biochemical and radiographic subject data both before and after 18F-DCFPyL PET/CT imaging retrospectively by a central panel of experts.

-Scan positivity fraction in BCR by PSA.30 days
+• Scan positivity fraction in BCR by PSA.(30 days)